 DEA inspections, or audits, begin at the time a Form 82 (Notice of Inspection of Controlled Premises) or an administrative inspection warrant is presented to the registrant.
 At that point, the DEA registrant must give informed consent before the audit or inspection can take place.
 This consent basically states that you have the right not to have an administrative inspection, that if you go through with the inspection then incriminating information can be used against you in a criminal prosecution, and that if you agree to the inspection it’s done voluntarily.

-It’s important to note that while diversion investigators may arrive unannounced, the DEA investigator first must present an official Form 82, or a Notice of Inspection to obtain informed consent.
-What many don’t realize is that they can withhold consent by refusing to sign, or withdraw consent at any time during the inspection if they feel uncomfortable with the inspection.
+You can withhold consent by refusing to sign or withdraw consent at any time during the inspection if you feel uncomfortable with how things are proceeding.
 By doing so, investigators must leave and return with an administrative inspection warrant or a search warrant from a federal magistrate.

 After an inspection, a DEA agent may request that you surrender your controlled substance registration even if the violation doesn’t warrant such a measure.

 Even if you believe you have done nothing wrong, it’s always best to consult with an attorney before signing and agreeing to an inspection, surrendering your DEA registration, or allowing other DEA enforcement action to be taken.